Introduction: Raspberry Pi: Steam Streaming

 Step 4: Setting Up Network on RetroPie

-Connect an HDMI cable from the Raspberry Pi to the TV/monitor.
+Next, we need to launch RetroPie for the first time and begin the initial setup.
+Connect an HDMIcable from the Raspberry Pi to the TV/monitor.
 Power up the Raspberry Pi using the 5V power supply.
-You will see four raspberries at the top left-hand corner of the screen and the setup running.
+You will see four raspberriesat the top left-hand corner of the screen and the setup running.
 Wait for this setup to finish.

 If everything is working properly you will see a loading screen with Emulation Station in the center of the screen.
 Once the loading has completed, you will be asked to setup a gamepad as you see in Picture 4.

 - Connect your controller along with the mouse and keyboard into the USB ports on the Raspberry Pi.

 - Follow the on-screen instructions to configure your gamepad.